nickbrandt/GitLab/doc/administration/geo/disaster_recovery/planned_failover.md

 1. On the **primary** node, navigate to **Admin Area > Monitoring > Background Jobs > Queues** and wait for all queues except those with `geo` in the name to drop to 0.
-   These queues contain work that has been submitted by your users; failing over before it is completed will cause the work to be lost!
+   These queues contain work that has been submitted by your users; failing over before it is completed will cause the work to be lost.
 1. On the **primary** node, navigate to **Admin Area > Geo** and wait for the following conditions to be true of the **secondary** node you are failing over to:
-    * All replication meters to each 100% replicated, 0% failures
+    - All replication meters to each 100% replicated, 0% failures.
-    * All verification meters reach 100% verified, 0% failures
+    - All verification meters reach 100% verified, 0% failures.
-    * Database replication lag is 0ms
+    - Database replication lag is 0ms.
-    * The Geo log cursor is up to date (0 events behind)
+    - The Geo log cursor is up to date (0 events behind).

 1. On the **secondary** node, navigate to **Admin Area > Monitoring > Background Jobs > Queues** and wait for all the `geo` queues to drop to 0 queued and 0 running jobs.